department-of-veterans-affairs/vagov-content/pages/disability/after-you-file-claim.md

 <div class="va-introtext">

-Find out what happens to your claim after you file for disability compensation.
+Learn about the VA claim process and find out what happens to your claim after you file for disability compensation.

 </div>